adenugbamichael/gamehub/README.md

 # Gamehub

-Gamehub is a video game discovery web app that helps you find new and interesting games to play.
-With Gamehub, you can search for games by platform, genre, and more.
+Gamehub is a video game discovery web app that helps you find new and interesting games to play, you can search for games by platform, genre, and more.

 This is the project build